Stable Homotopy theory

 An ordinary vector bundle is a bundle of -modules for some ring (which should be a field, or otherwise we’d rather say “module bundle”).
 Generalizing here from a ring to a ring spectrum, we may hence regard -module spectra as (∞,1)-vector spaces, and ∞-bundles of these as (∞,1)-vector bundles.
 See there for more details.

-A comprehensive general discussion is in
+A comprehensive general discussion in terms of symmetric spectra is in

 The refinement of this statement to a Quillen equivalence is due to